mco-gh/mco.dev/content/post/edu/reading.md

 coverImage = "/img/reading.jpg"
 +++

 I recently noticed that I've been reading fewer books lately.
 I think it's because I've been spending a disproportionate share of my time reading blogs, news sites, a certain social media feed, and other less substantial content.
-Then I read Blake Butler's <a target="_blank" href="https://blakebutler.substack.com/p/maximizing-time-for-reading?ref=thebrowser.com">Maximizing Time for Reading</a>, which put everything in focus for me.
+Then I read Blake Butler's <a target="_blank" href="https://blakebutler.substack.com/p/maximizing-time-for-reading?ref=thebrowser.com">Maximizing Time for Reading</a>, which put everything into focus for me.

 <!--more-->

-The subtitle of Blakes article is "Why reading—and reading widely—is more important than ever, and how to go about creating habits and practices to allow yourself the space and time".
+The subtitle of Blake's article is *Why reading—and reading widely—is more important than ever, and how to go about creating habits and practices to allow yourself the space and time*.

 The most impactful part of the article for me was the "How to maximize time and effect for reading" section.
 Here's a bullet list of the main ideas: